 Language theories should not be made merely to give lectures.
-Pragmatically then, let us think about living persons in whose life Larry Selinker’s theory would be to hold.
+Pragmatically, let us think how Larry Selinker’s theory could hold in real life.

-Adriano was born in America, in an immigrant Hispanic family.
-He spoke mostly Spanish before he went to school: his parents spoke it and his little friends in the town area he lived were all Spanish.
+Eduardo was born in America, in an immigrant Hispanic family.
+He spoke mostly Spanish before he went to school: his parents spoke Spanish and his little friends in the town area he lived were all Spanish.
 Spanish would be considered his first tongue.

-Now Adriano is 20.
+Now, Eduardo is 20.
 He never wanted to stay in the small town.
 He has worked and learned hard.
 He wants to do an IT degree.
-Adriano does not do mathematics in Spanish.
+Eduardo does not do mathematics in Spanish.
 He does integers and elliptic integrals real easy, but he would need a dictionary to translate math from English — he learned math at school, in English-speaking classes.

-It is not only math that Adriano does not comprehend in Spanish.
+It is not only math that Eduardo does not comprehend in Spanish.
 His girlfriend is an American.
 American English is the only language she has ever spoken.
 She is a real treasure and a natural for a good conversation.
-When Adriano tells his sweetheart that he loves her, he says it in English and he means it.
+When Eduardo tells his sweetheart that he loves her, he says it in English and he means it.
 Still, Spanish would be considered his first language …

 Ai-li also was born in America, in a family of second-generation Chinese immigrants.
 She has always been for languages.
 Before she went to school, she learned American along with Chinese.
 She started to learn German and French when she was about seven years old.

-Now Ai-li is writing her PhD about spatial reference in German and French — her two ‘second languages’ or her ‘third-second languages’?
-Should American count as the second, German and French could count as the third or fourth, but actually she has learned them at the same time …
+Now Ai-li is writing her doctoral thesis about spatial reference in German and French — her two ‘second languages’ or her ‘third-second languages’?
+Should American count as the second, German and French could count as the third or fourth, but actually she has learned them at the same time … ;)

-Well, the brain is a physical structure and there are no purely ‘functional’, ‘mathematical’ or, ‘psychological’ brain structures.
+The brain is a physical structure to have no purely ‘functional’, ‘mathematical’ or, ‘psychological’ connectivities.
 There are no ‘latent’ brain areas in unimpeded humans.
-If you want to have ‘latent’ brain areas, you have to get yourself hit on the head and mind to have it done real hard: you don’t get the so-called latency potentials another way.
+If you want to have ‘latent’ brain areas, you have to ask someone to hit you on the head and do it real hard: you don’t get the so-called latency potentials any other way. ;)